sinclairzx81/typebox/readme.md

 ## Overview

-TypeBox is a runtime type builder that creates Json Schema objects that infer as TypeScript types.
-The schemas produced by this library are designed to match the static type checking rules of the TypeScript compiler.
-TypeBox offers a unified type that can be statically checked by TypeScript or runtime asserted using standard Json Schema validation.
+TypeBox is a runtime type builder that creates in-memory JSON Schema objects that can be statically inferred as TypeScript types.
+The schemas produced by this library are designed to match the static type assertion rules of the TypeScript compiler.
+TypeBox enables one to create a unified type that can be statically checked by TypeScript and runtime asserted using standard JSON Schema validation.

-TypeBox uses industry standard schematics for runtime type representation; enabling types to be reflected, serialized and published directly.
-Its type system is fully extensible and able to support type representation for multiple schema specifications.
-It also provides a high performance validation compiler, various tools for working with dynamic data and offers detailed structured error reporting.

-TypeBox can be used as a simple tool to build up complex schemas or integrated into applications and frameworks to enable high performance runtime type checking for data received over the wire.
+This library is designed to enable JSON schema to compose with the same flexibility as TypeScript's type system.
+It can be used as a simple tool to build up complex schemas or integrated into REST or RPC services to help validate data received over the wire.

 License MIT